chrishumboldt/rocket-propel/README.md

 Apply the flex display type to an element with all the neccessary prefixes for all the browser types.

 ##### flex-column()
-Apply the flex direction of column with all the neccessary prefixes for all the browser types.
+Apply the flex direction of column with all the necessary prefixes for all the browser types.
 This mixin automatically includes the flex-container() mixin.

 ##### flex-new($x, $percent: false)
 Apply a new flex grow style of $x to an element.
 If $percent is set to true then the grow style is set to 1 and the flex basis style of $x is applied instead.

 ##### flex-order($x)
-Set the order style of an element to $x with all the neccessary prefixes for all the browser types.
+Set the order style of an element to $x with all the necessary prefixes for all the browser types.

 ##### flex-reset()
 Reset all flex styles that have been applied to an element.

 ##### flex-row()
-Apply the flex direction of row with all the neccessary prefixes for all the browser types.
+Apply the flex direction of row with all the necessary prefixes for all the browser types.
 This mixin automatically includes the flex-container() mixin.

 ##### flex-span($x)
 Turns an element into a flex span which can occupy $x amount of columns within the $column-limit.